ianthehenry/inline/README.md

 The code is a *nightmare*.
 Practically everything is crammed into a single `main.js` file.
 The DOM is the authoritative model layer (really).
 I didn't know anything about correctly structuring large JavaScript applications at the time.
 I promise I know better now.

 The only positive thing I'll say about the code is that all mutations are represented as a simple reversible description, so everything goes through the same system and outline-level undo works perfectly.
-(Text-level undo, unforunately, [has some problems](http://stackoverflow.com/questions/5086693)).
+(Text-level undo, unfortunately, [has some problems](http://stackoverflow.com/questions/5086693)).

 Inline was developed as a "Chrome App," and was developed when Chrome Apps had just come out.
 I was enamored by the ability to write cross-platform interactive apps so easily, and developed a few of these around the same time.
 It may not work in non-Chrome browsers at all.